SagnikDe2024/MachineVisionExperiments/README.md

 ## Image generation

-This started out as a personal project image generation and has evolved (devolved ?) to something else.
+This repo started out as a personal project image generation and has evolved (devolved ?) to something else.
 Inspired by image generation systems like Stable Diffusion and Flux, an attempt was made to create a VAE so that one can generate multiple samples as long as the $\sigma$ and $\mu$.

-To fully realize the project one needs
-This is very hard to explain but let us assume that there are 2 classes $\rightarrow$ [cat, tree]
+Obviously I gave up on this project, since I faced too many difficulties.
+Let me explain with the help of 2 classes $\rightarrow$ [cat, tree]

 1) One can use the image of the class 'cat' to generate $\sigma$ and $\mu$ to generate pictures of a cat.
 However, during evaluation one needs a classifier to test if the generated sample is that of a cat.
 This also means that a